jeffbass/com-yin-yang-ranch/docs/yyr-Software/index.md

 prototype of the `librarian` package in the [overview repository.](https://github.com/jeffbass/yin-yang-ranch)

-The design of the software system is what is called a Distributed Computer Vision Pipline.
-The pipline starts with 8-12 Rasperry Pi computer servers with attached cameras at various places around the farm: watching the driveway, on the back of the barn aimed at the creek, aimed at the grape arbor, watching the water meter etc. These Rasperry Pi `imagenodes` capture images and select which images meet "send them" criteria, which varies by the location and job of the specific Raspberry Pi comtputer.
+The design of the software system is what is called a Distributed Computer Vision Pipeline.
+The pipeline starts with 8-12 Raspberry Pi computer servers with attached cameras at various places around the farm: watching the driveway, on the back of the barn aimed at the creek, aimed at the grape arbor, watching the water meter etc. These Raspberry Pi `imagenodes` capture images and select which images meet "send them" criteria, which varies by the location and job of the specific Raspberry Pi computer.
 These images are transmitted via our `imageZMQ` program to the `imagehub` server in the house.
 Finally, a `librarian` program sorts through the images and labels them and answers questions about them.
 Here is a text message dialog with the `librarian` software bot (named "Susan"):